Wall Street slides, dollar gains on sterling and yen

 continued to digest Thursday's red-hot U.S. inflation print and

-Oil prices sank more than 3% in a choppy session as fears of
+Oil prices landed down more than 3% as fears of a global

 U.S. crude settled down 3.93% at $85.61 per barrel